gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerScannedFileTypes.md

 The operation was completed successfully
 ```

-This command adds extension of .lnk to the exclusion list of files to be scanned.
+This command adds the file name extension of .lnk to the exclusion list of files to be scanned.

 ## PARAMETERS